 Michael Ferraro, Executive Director, Fashion Institute of Technology/Infor dTech Lab

 Jennie Rosén, CEO of the Swedish Fashion Council, announced a new approach to Stockholm Fashion Week, a platform for the foundation and focus of which is to facilitate innovation and cross-sectoral collaborations.

 Jennie Rosén, CEO of Swedish Fashion Council, and Emil Frid, Co-Founder of Fashion Innovation Center

 “We will find partners in each industry and invite them to innovate and disrupt fashion projects, in a cross-border environment where each company provides their expertise.
-When a trillion-dollar business needs to make a paradigm shift and enter the digital world, the opportunities are endless”, said Emil Frid, Independent Conceptual Creative and member of The Swedish Villa.
+When a trillion-dollar business needs to make a paradigm shift and enter the digital world, the opportunities are endless”, said Emil Frid, Co-Founder of Fashion Innovation Center.

 Speakers and panelists from big brands, business and finance all gave their view on who is – and should be – driving the agenda.
 The key issue was the new demands from today’s conscious consumers on transparency and two-way communication.
 The urgency for a shift for the fashion industry to re-invent itself was clear, and it will need global participation, education and access to the right tools.

 Emily Scarlett, Head of Communications & Public Relations, H&M USA